compulim/iter-fest/README.md

 ## Background

-Iterables become more mainstream, however, traversing iterables are not as trivial as array.
+Iterables become mainstream.
+However, traversing iterables are not as trivial as array.

-In this package, we are building majority of `Array.prototype.*` functions to work with iterables.
+In this package, we are porting majority of `Array.prototype.*` functions to work with iterables.
+We also added some utility functions to assist iterable, iterator, and generator.

 ## How to use